Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it calculates water saturation using the Indonesian equation (Poupon and Leveaux, 1971) and specifies it's for high-Vshale formations, distinguishing it from siblings like calculate_archie_sw and calculate_simandoux_sw.
+The description clearly states it calculates water saturation using the Indonesian equation for high-Vshale formations, and distinguishes it from Archie and Simandoux equations.
+The mention of Poupon and Leveaux (1971) adds authority.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.